A characterization of chains in dimension three: Chains

-The expression \eqref{eq:chain-pair-ODEs} were obtained in \cite{BW-chains} via a different approach.
-It is known that chains of a 2D path geometry can be defined as the projection of null geodesics of the corresponding \emph{Fefferman conformal structure} which has signature (2,2).
+The pair of ODEs \eqref{eq:chain-pair-ODEs} was obtained in \cite{BW-chains} via a different approach.
+It is known that chains of a 3D para-CR geometry can be defined as the projection of null geodesics of the corresponding \emph{Fefferman conformal structure} which has signature (2,2).
 In \cite{BW-chains} the authors used the lifted coframe to derive the equation of null geodesics for the correponding Fefferman conformal structure in order to parametrize the chains.
-The reason that the pair of ODEs obtained from either approaches agree is due to that fact that a CR structure is, in particular, a symmetry reduction of its corresponding Fefferman conformal structure by a null conformal Killing field.
-As is shown in \cite{MS-cone}, in a symmetry reduction the null geodesics of a conformal structure define a \emph{variational orthopath geometry} on the leaf space of integral curves of the infinitesimal symmetry.
+The reason that the pair of ODEs obtained from either approaches agree is due to that fact that a (para-)CR structure is, in particular, a symmetry reduction of its corresponding Fefferman conformal structure by a null conformal Killing field.
+As is shown in \cite{MS-cone}, in a symmetry reduction the null geodesics of the conformal structure define a \emph{variational orthopath geometry} on the leaf space of the infinitesimal symmetry.
 The paths of a variational orthopath structure are characteristic curves of a quasi-symplectic structure.
-In our case the leaf space is a CR manifold and the paths of the orthopath geometry are the chains since they are the projection of the null geodesics of a Fefferman conformal structure.
+In our case the leaf space is a (para-)CR manifold and the paths of the orthopath geometry are the chains since they are the projection of the null geodesics of a Fefferman conformal structure.
 Thus, to express the system of ODE for chains one can either express null geodesics and project them or directly compute the characteristic curves of the orthopath geometry of chains.

 \begin{remark} Instead of $x,$ one can take $y$ or $p$ as the independent variable when deriving a pair of ODEs that corresponds to chains.
 This would result in a pair of ODEs that is point equivalent to \eqref{eq:chain-pair-ODEs}.
 Note that the pair of ODEs \eqref{eq:chains-flat-2D-path} has 8-dimensional algebra of infinitesimal symmetries which is isomorphic to $\mathfrak{sl}(3,\RR)$.
 It can be solved explicitly.
 Using the second ODE, $y'$ can be solved algebraically.
 Substituting in the second ODE, one obtains the 3rd order ODE